The automation of next-to-leading order electroweak calculations: The complex-mass scheme

 We note that this problem is not specific to the computation of some subleading term such as the $\NLOth$ of the present example.
 Suppose that one studies the same process, but in the pure-QED case, by replacing gluons with photons.
 Equations~(\ref{c1})--(\ref{c4}) become then: \beqn \ampsq_{(a)}^{\QED}&\propto& \abs{\aem}^3\Re\left[\aem L_{(a)}B_{(a)}^\star\right]\,, \\ \ampsq_{(b)}^{\QED}&\propto& \abs{\aem}^3\Re\left[\aem L_{(b)}B_{(b)}^\star\right]\,, \\ \ampsq_{(c)}^{\QED}&\propto& \abs{\aem}^4\Re\left[R_{(cL)}R_{(cR)}^\star\right]\,, \\ \int {\cal I}^{\QED}&=&\aem\abs{\aem}^3 K\, \Re\Big[B_1 B_2^\star\Big]\,. \eeqn While it appears that eq.~(\ref{c4b}) can be modified so as to have the same singular behaviour as both eq.~(\ref{c1b}) and~(\ref{c2b}), by doing so it would not any longer be equal to the integral of its local counterpart, which is employed in the subtraction of eq.~(\ref{c3b}).

 In order to address the issue we have just discussed, what is commonly done in the CM $G_\mu$ scheme is to use, in place of of eq.~(\ref{aemGmusch}), a real-valued $\alpha^{\rm Re}$: \beq \aem^{\rm Re}=\frac{\sqrt{2}}{\pi} G^{(G_\mu)}_\mu \left|\frac{m_W^2 (m_Z^2 - m_W^2)}{m_Z^2}\right|\,. \eeq We point out that the choice of an absolute value in eq.~(\ref{aemGmusch2}) is arbitrary, and e.g.~employing instead the real value of the r.h.s.~of eq.~(\ref{aemGmusch}) is possible, as it would serve the same purpose.
 However, any such solution is not really appealing, in that it might spoil a gauge relation by higher-order terms.
-In particular, derived parameters other than $\aem$ can assume different values, depending on whether they are expressed directly in terms of all of the input parameters of the CM $G_\mu$ scheme, or by using those inputs with the exception of $G^{(G_\mu)}_\mu$, replaced by $\aem^{\rm Re}$.
-Although counter-intuitive, in view of the problem posed by IR singularities it is the latter approach that one must adopt in order to prevent gauge relations from being broken.
+In particular, derived parameters other than $\aem$ can assume different values, depending on whether they are expressed directly in terms of all of the input parameters of the CM $G_\mu$ scheme, or by using those inputs with the exception of $G^{(G_\mu)}_\mu$, replaced\footnote{In other words, $G^{(G_\mu)}_\mu$ is employed here solely to define $\aem^{\rm Re}$, which is then utilised to evaluate all derived EW parameters.} by $\aem^{\rm Re}$.
+In view of the problem posed by IR singularities it is the latter approach (and not the former one, which is effectively equivalent to making use of an inconsistent set of input parameters) that we must adopt in order to prevent gauge relations from being broken.